 Thomas B. Hagen Department of History

-If you’re fascinated by the past, Mercyhurst’s Thomas B. Hagen Department of History can help prepare you for a successful future whether you choose to study traditional history, public history or history paired with secondary education as a path to teaching.
+If you’re fascinated by the past, Mercyhurst’s Thomas B. Hagen Department of History can help prepare you for a successful future whether you choose to study traditional history, public history and museum studies, documentary filmmaking, or history paired with secondary education as a path to teaching.
 The unique and individually tailored aspects of this program will equip you with the abilities to conduct thorough research; to analyze and weigh facts; and to produce sound and eloquent conclusions both orally and in writing.

-History majors leave Mercyhurst ready to pursue a wide-range of career paths in teaching, research, journalism, law, public service, or public history, among many others.
+History majors leave Mercyhurst ready to pursue a wide-range of career paths in teaching, research, journalism, law, public service, or museums and historic sites, among many others.
 Whatever career you pursue post-graduation, a Mercyhurst history degree will prepare you for the challenges of today’s job market.
 Students without a concrete career goal in mind are guided to their passions through interactions with dedicated faculty, internships, service opportunities and the Senior Capstone experience.

-Several of our majors choose to teach history at the high school level after graduation.
-Most recently, they’ve found work with schools in Pennsylvania, Ohio, Maryland and Virginia.
+Many of our majors choose to teach history at the high school level.
+Recent graduates have secured positions with schools in Pennsylvania, Ohio, Maryland and Virginia.

-We help facilitate internships all over the country.
-Students have interned at the Gettysburg National Battlefield and Military Park, the Historic Mount Vernon Gardens and Estate, the San Diego Archaeological Center, and the United States Holocaust Memorial Museum.
+We help facilitate student internships all over the United States and abroad.
+Our students have interned at such prestigious sites as the Gettysburg National Battlefield, Historic Mount Vernon Gardens and Estate, the U.S. Holocaust Memorial Museum, and the Petrie Museum of Egyptology in London.

 We try to explore historical sites within the states and abroad as often as possible.
 We’ve traveled from Pittsburgh, PA, all the way to Rome, Italy, and many places in-between.